Last Updated on October 12, 2024 by Maged kamel

 A raise to the power of 2 or A^2, can be done by multiplying matrix A by itself.

-Let us perform the multiplication, for the first element its value= (1*1+2*0).
-The first element at the first row with the second column=1.For the element of the 2nd row, with the first column, its value=(0*1+-1*0)=0.
+Let us perform the multiplication.
+The first element’s value is (1*1+2*0).
+The first element in the first row with the second column is 1.
+The element of the second row, with the first column, is (0*1+-1*0)=0.

 For the first row, the second column element value can be found by multiplying (1*2+2*-1)=2+(-2)=0.